neoneye/arcathon-docker-image/ARCathon2023/readme.md

 [Docker image: 2023-11-16T13-01.tgz](2023-11-16T13-01.tgz)

+This got `score 8`.
+Scenario B. It solves 2 tasks using logistic regression, and solves 6 tasks using genetic algorithms.
+The `denoise_type5` doesn't help.
+The `variant=1` is not helping and can be disabled.
+It's only `variant=0` that solves 2 tasks.

 ## Changes between iteration 58 and iteration 59

 Immediately after submitting last docker image, I realized I had made a mistake.
 I forgot to check if `denoise_type5` actually solves some novel tasks, it turned out disappointing.
 It fully solves zero tasks.
 It solves 3 tasks partially.